USEPA/WNTR/documentation/advancedsim.rst

 -------------------------------

-In contrast to deterministic or enumeration of every possible scenario, stochastic simulations is often used to evaluate an ensemble of hydraulic and/or water quality scenarios that are defined using failure probabilities or distributions.
+In contrast to deterministic or enumeration of every possible scenario, stochastic simulation is often used to evaluate an ensemble of hydraulic and/or water quality scenarios that are defined using failure probabilities or distributions.
 For disaster scenarios, the location, duration, and severity of different types of incidents can often be drawn from distributions and included in the simulation in a stochastic manner.